pymatgen.analysis.chemenv.utils package

 distance_to_point(point)[source]

-Computes the absolute distance from the plane to the point
+Compute the absolute distance from the plane to the point.

 Parameters: